 - a British, Irish, Commonwealth citizen or a citizen of the European Union member state residing in Tower Hamlets.
-Please click here to download a list of eligible countries.
+Please download the list of eligible countries.

 - a British citizen based overseas, a Crown servant, British Council employee or a member of the armed forces you can.
-Find out how to register.
+Find out more information on how to register.